List of The Adventures of Tintin characters: The Sondonesians

 The Sondonesians are the fictional Southeast Asian people who appear in Flight 714 to Sydney.
-The name sounds similar to "Indonesians" and may also refer to the Indonesian Sunda Islands.

 Rastapopoulos hires the Sondonesians as mercenaries to collaborate in his scheme to steal the fortune of Laszlo Carreidas, explaining that he will help them in their war for independence.
 They assist in capturing Carreidas' plane and diverting it to an Indonesian island, keeping the passengers and pilot imprisoned in old Japanese WWII bunkers.
 Rastapopoulos has mined the Sondonesians' junks so that they will be eliminated.

 When Allan corners Tintin and his entourage in a cave, the Sondonesians refuse to enter, pointing to signs the gods have left on the cave threatening punishment for anyone who enters.
 In fact, these "gods" are extraterrestrials who have been visiting the island for years, and a landing of theirs had occurred just the previous night, as signified by strange lights in the sky that frightened the Sondonesians.
 When the main characters meet Mik Kanrokitoff, he explains that he has hypnotised and freed the Sondonesian guards (whom Tintin and Captain Haddock had bound and gagged) and let them spread fear among their compatriots.
 When an earthquake occurs shortly afterwards, the Sondonesians' nerves are finally stressed beyond their breaking point.
 Allan frantically attempts to stop them, but they assault him and flee the island.

 Hergé depicts the Sondonesians using the real Indonesian language.
 While on duty, two of Tintin's captors talk about a particular Indonesian dish that originated in Java: sambal ulek (ground chili sauce with shrimp paste).